robertorcosta/azure-docs.pt-br/articles/communication-services/quickstarts/includes/managed-identity-net.md

 dotnet add package Azure.Identity
 ```

-### <a name="use-the-client-library-packages"></a>Usar os pacotes de biblioteca de cliente
+### <a name="use-the-sdk-packages"></a>Usar os pacotes do SDK

-Adicione as seguintes `using` diretivas ao seu código para usar as bibliotecas de cliente de armazenamento do Azure e identidade do Azure.
+Adicione as seguintes `using` diretivas ao seu código para usar a identidade do Azure e os SDKs de armazenamento do Azure.

 ```csharp
 using Azure.Identity;